Saturday, August 17, 2024

 Skid Solo

 The Skid Solo is on the front cover, and it's a case of another week, another experimental car to test.
-We are a week out from the deciding Grand Prix and Skid is called upon to test an experimental car, starting by crashing it over the side of a cliff and into the river below.
+We are a week out from the deciding Grand Prix, and Skid is called upon to test an experimental car, starting by crashing it over the side of a cliff and into the river below.

-Two small wings help stabilise the fall, and after sinking to the bottom of the river the car is still drivable.
+Two small wings help stabilise the fall, and after sinking to the bottom of the river, the car is still drivable.
 This first test is a success, and Skid is called upon to replicate the test in the sea for the army.

 He repeats the routine the next day, driving along the seabed and into the deeper seas.
 He drives past a sunken Spanish galleon, noting the name Neuvo Campeon.